The Ultimate Guide on How to Keep Mosquitoes Away

 Things in life that aren’t fair: the American prison system, Taylor Swift's love life and the fact that in a backyard full of people, you seem to be the only one who gets covered in welty, gross mosquito bites.
-Here, seven creative ways to keep those suckers at bay—without resorting to the DEET.
+Here, nine creative ways on how to keep mosquitoes away—without resorting to the DEET.

 Lemongrass, citronella and lavender are great natural mosquito controls.
 Plant them directly in the ground or in pretty planters in places where guests gather.

 And no we don’t mean the electric bug zapper.
 A patio egg is a ceramic diffuser that soaks up lemongrass oil and repels insects for up to four months.
 Bonus: It smells lovely.